XueliangHan/xuelianghan.github.com/quotes/quotes.markdown

   > Depend upon it, Sir, when a man knows he is to be hanged in a fortnight, it concentrates his mind wonderfully - Samuel Johnson (<em>September 19, 1777, p.
 351, often misquoted as being hanged in the morning.</em>)
   >

+* `Future`
+  > The best way to predict the future is to invent it. - Alan Kay.

 * `Hunged`
   > Depend upon it, Sir, when a man knows he is to be hanged in a fortnight, it concentrates his mind wonderfully - Samuel Johnson (September 19, 1777, p.
 351, often misquoted as being hanged in the morning.)

-* `Live in my own life`
-  > The real moment you live in your own life probability the same time you independently living in your own space.

 * `Knowledge` - _Power of knowledge_
   > The more <b>time</b> and <b>energy</b> you spend acquriing **pertinent knowledge**, the more control you have over your life.